dascenciohz/kubernetes-manifest-clean/README.md

 # kubernetes-manifest-clean
-Python script that removes all keys:values ​​from a kubernetes manifest so it can be deployed to another cluster.
+Python script that removes all keys:values ​​that will not be used from a Kubernetes manifest so it can be deployed to another cluster.

 # Requirements
 * Python3